stashapp/CommunityScripts/plugins/hotCards/README.md

 `r_4/2_red/blue`

-- In this case, red applies for ratings >= 4, and blue for ratings >= 2 but less than 4.
+- A card with a rating >= 4 will be painted red.
+- A card with a rating >= 2 but < 4 will be painted blue.

 <br>

-Multiple ratings are also supported, although it may not be very useful:
+You can also specify multiple ratings in a single value if you wish to target multiple specific ratings, though such scenarios are rare and generally not as useful.
+For instance:

 `r_2,4_blue`

 - Targets cards with exact ratings of 4 or 2.
-Here the order does not matter.
+Here, the order does not matter.

 ## Examples